 Pets are NOT allowed in park buildings.
 However, leashed pets are allowed on the Johnson Settlement trail and on the LBJ Ranch (outside the buildings) as well as on the walking trails at the LBJ State Park and Historic Site.
 They must be kept on a leash no longer than six feet at all times.

 - Can I get the America the Beautiful Annual Pass, Senior Pass, or Access Pass at LBJ National Historical Park?

-The Senior Pass ($10 for visitors 62 and older), Access Pass (free for disabled visitors), and the Annual Pass ($80) are all used by visitors for admission into National Parks that have entrance fees.
+The lifetime Senior Pass ($80 for visitors 62 and older), Access Pass (free for disabled visitors), and the Annual Pass ($80) are all used by visitors for admission into National Parks that have entrance fees.
 LBJ National Historical Park has no entrance fee, and therefore, we do not issue these passes.
 You can get these passes at any national park site with an entrance fee.
-It is also possible to purchase the Annual Pass online at http://store.usgs.gov/pass or by calling 1-888-ASK USGS, Ext.
+It is also possible to purchase the Annual Pass online at https://store.usgs.gov/pass or by calling 1-888-ASK USGS, Ext.
 1.

 To learn more, visit the Entrance Pass Program web page of nps.gov

 Bluebonnets will bloom in March and April as one of our early spring flowers if the weather has delivered rain throughout the previous fall and winter and into the spring.
 Under the right conditions the bluebonnet display is glorious!
 Without rain, sparse and scattered.
 Each spring the Texas Department of Transportation (TxDOT) activates its wildflower hotline (800-452-9292) for those wishing to find out current wildflower conditions.